How to Grow Chrysanthemums for Fall Color

 A Short History Of The Chrysanthemum

 Wild chrysanthemums are native to Asia and northern Europe.
 They were first domesticated in China 15 centuries before CE.
 It is unknown how long there was a breeding program, but by 1630 there were over 500 recognized cultivars.
-The domesticated chrysanthemum was introduced to Japan in the 8th century AD where it became the symbol of the emperor.
+The domesticated chrysanthemum (Chrysanthemum indicum) was introduced to Japan in the 8th century AD where it became such a favorite of the emporer that he made it his symbol.
 Chrysanthemums reached our own shores from England in 1798 brought here by a Colonel John Stevens.

 What are Chrysanthemums?